-The well-qualified surgeons at Marina Del Rey Hospital can provide advice, information, and options for patients with appendicitis.
+The well-qualified surgeons at Cedars-Sinai Marina del Rey Hospital can provide advice, information, and options for patients with appendicitis.
 Our state-of-the-art technology and highly skilled doctors can perform appendectomy procedures that minimize patient discomfort and ensure a speedy recovery.

 An appendectomy is a surgical procedure used to remove the appendix.
 The appendix is a strange organ in that we can live without one, but we can’t live with an infected or inflamed one.
 This is why appendicitis is a serious condition that should be treated immediately with surgery.
 If the infection is left untreated, an abscess can burst, perforate the wall of the appendix, and cause a potentially fatal condition called peritonitis.

 There are two types of appendectomy: Laparotomy and laparoscopy.
 A laparotomy involves a 2-4 inch incision, whereas laparoscopy only requires one or several small abdominal incisions through which surgical tools and a video camera are inserted into the abdomen.